-But apart from this feature the line sensors 100% overlap of stereo strip imagery has other outstanding benefits such as:
+Apart from this feature the line sensors 100% overlap of stereo strip imagery has other benefits such as:

-- Least amount of data to ensure least amount of occlusions in true-ortho maps - Base/height ratio which is unachievable by film frame cameras or digital frame cameras - FMC is inherent in the image acquisition principle - The nadir image strip only uses the best part of the field of view of the lens - No image patching and mosaicing necessary within the image strips - Excellent tool for BRDF (bi-directional reflectance distribution function) research [4].
+• Least amount of data to ensure least amount of occlusions in true-ortho maps

+- Height/Base ratio which is unachievable by film frame cameras or digital frame cameras - The pushbroom image acquisition principle is closer to true FMC (Forward Motion Compensation) than TDI (Time Delayed Integration), which erroneously is being confused with FMC. - The nadir image strip only uses the best part of the field of view of the lens - No image patching and mosaicing necessary within the image strips - Excellent tool for BRDF (bi-directional reflectance distribution function) research [4].

-Fig.1: Stereo imagery with 100% overlap and inherent FMC
+Fig.2: Stereo imagery with 100% overlap and inherent FMC